Drawing by Joseph G.

-In this class, principles and elements essential to drawing are explored through a variety of media and methods.
-Students may use materials such as charcoal, graphite, markers, collage and water-based paint—as well as found materials and invented tools—in order to explore different processes in drawing.
-Students learn about a range of compositional strategies.
-Tonal studies, volume, weight and contour, line and form are pursued through observation and interpretation.
-Students will draw from observation, research, memory and imagination.
-We will be expanding the idea of what drawing is and why it is important: a thinking process, a way to explore, a way to solve visual problems, a way to broaden creative passages.
-Emphasis is placed on developing an active sketchbook practice that serves as an impetus for larger projects and allows others to understand your process.
+Drawing is a thinking process and a way to explore and broaden creative passages.
+In this class principles and elements essential to drawing are explored through a variety of media and methods.
+Students may use materials such as charcoal, graphite, markers, collage and water-based paint—as well as found materials and invented tools—in order to explore different processes.
+Students learn about a range of compositional strategies; tonal studies, volume, weight and contour, line, and form are pursued through observation and interpretation.
+Emphasis is placed on developing an active sketchbook practice that serves as the reference for larger projects and allows others to understand your process.

 This course is part of RISD's Advanced Program Online, a pre-collegiate program for students ages 15–18 in grades 10–12.

 - Advanced Program Online : Essential Fundamentals: Experiential Drawing